AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/conf-btree-cleanup.md

 1. Search for and select the *com.adobe.guides.utils.schedulers.GuidesBTreesCleanupSchedulerJob* bundle.

-1. Update the cron expression to set up the B-tree cleanup scheduler job run frequency.
+1. Update the cron expression to set up the Reference store cleanup scheduler job run frequency.

-1. Configure the B-tree clean up scheduler as shown below.
+1. Configure the Reference store clean up scheduler as shown below.

     ![](assets/btree-cleanup-config.png)